sighupio/fury-getting-started/fury-on-talos/README.md

 talosctl --nodes 10.5.0.2 kubeconfig infrastructure/
 ```

-> Make sure to put the master's IP as the --nodes flag value
+> Make sure to use the master's IP as the --nodes flag value in the previous command

 3. Run the `fury-getting-started` docker image: